joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-03-25-Shifted-Double.md

 $$1,2,4,8,6*,3*,7,4*,9,8*,7*,5*,1*,3,6,2*,5,0*,1,\ldots$$

+(Not coincidentally, this is the repetend (repeating portion) of the decimal representation of $1/19$.)

 We have a solution if we can travel along the doubling cycle from a possible (unstarred) $d_1$ to a corresponding $d_n$ that is followed by the same $d_1$.
 This is possible for each of the eight possible $\\{d_n,d_1\\}$ pairs.
 In each case a solution requires traversing the entire cycle at least once.
 Therefore, there are eight shortest solutions, of which all longer ones are simply repetitions, and of which the smallest is 105263157894736842.

 <br>